Eccb7/the-readers/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the support I've received so far.
+I would like to thank The University Of Helsinki for the support I've received so far.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>